EnMAP-Box/qgispluginsupport/README.md

     compileQPSResources()
      ```

-This converts the ``qps/qpsresources.qrc`` into the ``qps/qpsresources.py``, contains icons for the Qt resource system.
+2. QPS uses the Qt resource system, e.g. to access icons.
+This requires to convert the ``qps/qpsresources.qrc`` file
+into a corresponding python module ``qps/qpsresources.py``.

-2. Now you can use the QPS python API.
-Some of its features need to be
+3. Now you can use the QPS python API.
+Keep in mind that some of its features need to be
-registered to the running Qt Application/QGIS Application.
+registered to a running Qt Application or the QGIS Application instance.
 This is preferably done in the ```__init__.py``` of
-your application by calling:
+your application, e.g. by calling:

     ```python
     from mymodule.qps import initAll
     initAll()
     ```

 ### Example: Spectral Library Widget ###
 The following example shows you how to initialize (for testing) a mocked QGIS Application and to open the Spectral Library  Wdiget: